White dwarf: Formation

+After the hydrogen-fusing period of a main-sequence star of low or intermediate mass ends, such a star will expand onto the red giant branch, and eventually to the asymptotic giant branch with an outer hydrogen shell fusing to helium and an expanding helium shell that fuses to create a carbon and oxygen core by the triple-alpha process.
+Alternate fusing of the helium shell and hydrogen shells creates thermal pulses; these pulses combine with convective currents to create dust grains that are driven outward by radiation pressure creating strong stellar winds.

+The ejected mass forms a planetary nebula leaving behind a core, which is the remnant white dwarf.
+A white dwarf radiates light from residual heat, not from nuclear fusion.

 Stars with very low mass

 White dwarf stars with less than 25% of a solar mass are all found in binary star systems.
 The proportion of white dwarfs in binary systems declines to 34% for masses in the range 0.5 Solar mass.
 These objects all have helium cores.
 It is thought that, over a lifespan that considerably exceeds the age of the universe (c.
 13.8 billion years), such a star will eventually burn all its hydrogen, for a while becoming a blue dwarf, and end its evolution as a helium white dwarf composed chiefly of helium-4 nuclei.
 Due to the very long time this process takes, it is not thought to be the origin of the observed helium white dwarfs.
 Rather, they are believed to be mostly the product of mass loss in binary systems.
 Proposals to explain those helium white dwarfs that are not part of binary systems include mass loss due to a large exoplanetary companion, stars being stripped of material by companions exploding as supernovae, and various types of stellar mergers.